ForlinxEmbedded/ForlinxEmbedded.github.io/platform/ti/ok62xx-c/OK62xx-C_Linux-6_1_33_User_Manual.md

 The drivers and utilities used for the components are subject to the copyrights of the respective manufacturers.
 The license conditions of the respective manufacturer are to be adhered to.
 Related license expenses for the operating system and applications should be calculated/declared separately by the related party or its representatives.

-## Overview

-This manual is designed to help you quickly familiarize yourselves with the product, and understand the interface functions and testing methods.
-It primarily covers the testing of interface functions on the development board, the methods for flashing images, and troubleshooting procedures for common issues encountered in use.
-In the process of testing, some commands are annotated to facilitate the user's understanding, mainly for practical use.

-There are total six chapters:

-+ Chapter 1. provides an overview of the product, briefly introducing the interface resources of the development board, the relevant driver paths in the kernel source code, supported flashing and booting methods, as well as explanations of key sections in the documentation;
-+ Chapter 2. is the fast boot/startup of the product, which can adopt two ways of serial port login and network login;
-+ Chapter 3. is the command line operation of the product for functional testing.
-+ Chapter 4. is QT interface function test of the product;
-+ Chapter 5. is the multimedia test of the product, including the playback test of the camera and the video hardware codec test;
-+ Chapter 6. is the image update of the product, which mainly describes the method of updating the image to the storage device.
-Users can choose the corresponding flashing mode according to the actual situation.

 ## Application Scope

 This manual is mainly applicable to the Linux6.1.33 operating system on the Forlinx OK6254\&OK6232\&OK6231 platform.
 Other platforms can also refer to it, but there will be differences between different platforms.
 Please make modifications according to the actual conditions.